vhscom/oathqr/README.md

 Summary of differences from the original work:

-- Fixes XSS vulnerability due to unsafe CSP in original.
-- Makes no external requests for dependencies at runtime.
 - Adds strict same-origin CSP via HTTP request headers.
+- Makes no external requests for dependencies.
 - Generates sharper QR codes composed of pure vectors.
 - QR code containing secret cannot be saved to device.
 - Dark mode applied based on user preference.